zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/Grid.md

     ?>

 ### cancel
-Raised when the user clicks the "cancel" button (in inline or popup editing mode) or closes the popup window (popup editing mode).
+Fired when the user clicks the "cancel" button (in inline or popup editing mode) or closes the popup window.The event handler function context (available via the this keyword) will be set to the widget instance.

 #### Returns
 `\Kendo\UI\Grid`